-Faciliates automatic login via a single token for Symfony2's Security component.
+Faciliates automatic login via a single token for Symfony's Security component.

-This library implements a Symfony2 security firewall listener to authenticate users based on a single query parameter.
+This library implements a Symfony security firewall listener to authenticate users based on a single query parameter.
 This is useful for providing one-click login functionality in email and newsletter links.

-This library implements authentication provider and firewall listener classes, which may be plugged into Symfony2's security component to intercept requests and automatically authenticate users based on a single request parameter.
+This library implements authentication provider and firewall listener classes, which may be plugged into Symfony's security component to intercept requests and automatically authenticate users based on a single request parameter.

-To utilize this library in a full-stack Symfony2 application, you may want to use JmikolaAutoLoginBundle.
-An example of registering an authentication provider and firewall listener manually may be found in the Silex documentation and Security component documentation.
+To utilize this library in a full-stack Symfony application, you may want to use JmikolaAutoLoginBundle.
+An example of registering an authentication provider and firewall listener manually may be found in the Security component documentation.

 When a user is automatically logged in by a token parameter in the request, they